cypress-io/cypress-documentation/source/api/commands/route2.md

 ### {% fa fa-angle-right %} IncomingHttpRequest

-- **Description**: Allows user to intrecept the HTTP request and track or modify the original request
+- **Description**: Allows user to intercept the HTTP request and track or modify the original request

 - **Interface**: